wyswilson/bskild/readme.md

 You can also find out the skills required for an occupation.
 This only works if the parameter used to retrieve the `occupation` object is either an exact `name` or the `id` of the occupation:

 `/v1/occupations/data%20scientist/skills`

+If you retrieve skills via an `occupation` object, you will get the skills as a list and each nested `skill` object will have an additional attribute called `optionality` to indicate whether the corresponding skill is `essential` or `optional` for that occupation.